JustAlternate/My-EKS/README.md

 - [ ] Grafana dashboard for our micro-services logs

 ### Security
-- [ ] Get rid of hardcoded password for RDS by using External Secrets Operator with AWS Secrets Manager
+- [x] Get rid of hardcoded password for RDS by using External Secrets Operator with AWS Secrets Manager
-- [ ] IAM roles for service account (IRSA) on all pods to access S3
+- [x] IAM roles for service account (IRSA) ONLY FOR ESO (namespace "external-secrets")

 ### Scaling and K8S config
 - [ ] Learn, setup and configure HPA (HorizontalPodAutoscaler)